What is the VMmark Benchmark?

-Server consolidation typically collects several diverse workloads onto a virtualization platform — a collection of physical servers accessing shared storage and network resources.
-Traditional single-workload performance and scalability benchmarks for non-virtualized environments were developed with neither virtual machines nor server consolidation in mind.
-Even previous single-server virtualization benchmarks have not fully captured the complexities of today's virtualized data centers.
+A cloud environment typically collects several diverse workloads onto a virtualization platform — a collection of physical servers accessing shared storage and network resources.
+Traditional single-workload performance and scalability benchmarks for non-virtualized environments were developed with neither virtual machines nor cloud environments in mind.
+Even single-server virtualization benchmarks did not fully capture the complexities of today's virtualized data centers.

-VMmark 2.x: A True Multi-Server Virtualization Platform Benchmark
+VMmark 3: A Web-Scale Multi-Server Virtualization Platform Benchmark

 How Does VMmark Work?

 The VMmark benchmark combines commonly-virtualized applications into predefined bundles called "tiles."
-The number of VMmark tiles a virtualization platform can run, as well as the cumulative performance of those tiles and the performance of a variety of platform level workloads, determine the VMmark 2.x score.
+The number of VMmark tiles a virtualization platform can run, as well as the cumulative performance of those tiles and of a variety of platform-level workloads, determine the VMmark 3 score.

 A Peer Reviewed Benchmark with More than 200 Published Results